nasiriubat/simple-custom-css-jss-wp-plugin/README.md

-#simple-custom-css-jss-wp-plugin
-This simple custom css and js plugin will add custom css and js code to your wordpress site.
+<h1 align="center"><strong>User Guide: How to Install and Use Custom CSS and JS Plugin</strong></h1>

 #Installation
 --------------

-<b>Download the plugin:</b> First, download the plugin ZIP file from the source where you obtained it.
+<strong>Download the plugin:</strong><br> First, download the plugin ZIP file from the source where you obtained it.

 Upload the plugin: Log in to your WordPress dashboard and navigate to Plugins > Add New.
 Click the "Upload Plugin" button at the top of the page, and select the plugin ZIP file you just downloaded.
 Click the "Install Now" button, and wait for the installation to complete.

-<b>Activate the plugin:</b> After the installation is complete, click the "Activate Plugin" button to activate the plugin.
+<strong>Activate the plugin:</strong><br> After the installation is complete, click the "Activate Plugin" button to activate the plugin.

 #Usage